-The illness occurs more frequently in men than women.
+- Occurs more frequently in men than women

-It usually affects middle-aged or elderly people and it more commonly affects smokers or people with other chest problems.
+- More commonly affects smokers or people with other chest problems

 Where does the disease come from?

-Outbreaks occur from purpose-built water systems where temperatures are warm enough to encourage growth of the bacteria, e.g. in cooling towers, evaporative condensers and whirlpool spas (tradename Jaccuzi) and from water used for domestic purposes in buildings such as offices, factories, hospitals, care homes and hotels.
+However, outbreaks occur from purpose-built water systems where temperatures are warm enough to encourage growth of the bacteria.
+This includes cooling towers, evaporative condensers, whirlpool spas and from water used for domestic purposes in buildings such as offices, factories, hospitals, care homes and hotels.